 Many attorneys usually frown upon post-nuptial agreements for many reasons.
 For one, if the post-nuptial agreement is a worse deal than the actual divorce, an attorney would not recommend it.
 Furthermore, for many people, the continuation of the divorce is not a good enough exchange for the bargaining away of their rights.
 Nevertheless, for some people, a post-nuptial agreement is a good decision.
 For example, if both parties are elderly and do not plan on re-marrying, it is probably a better deal for them financially to stay married and take advantage of their social security and pension rights than they would if they divorced.
 Divorces can also be very expensive and not worth fighting if a post-nuptial agreement at that age will do the trick.

 For those who are newly married, and the possibility of a divorce arises in the early states of their marriage, a post-nuptial agreement makes sense.
 A divorce of less than 5 years may not entitle either party to substantial assets or maintenance, and the parties wish to continue with their marriage and not have to worry about the possibility of being liable for paying the other maintenance or having to divide their assets or non-marital assets.
 A post-nuptial agreement would ensure that any commingling or contribution that may have already happened would be waived or settled and that from now on it would be considered that party’s non-marital property.

-If you feel that a post-nuptial agreement may be right for you, contact the Law Offices of Alexandra Martinez for a free consultation.
+If you feel that a post-nuptial agreement may be right for you, contact the Law Offices of Alexandra Martinez for an consultation.